Indian Weddings 101

 The reception is where you can go all out with your entire look!
 Showing skin with a halter top, low back outfit, or a more risqué lehenga that reveals your abs is acceptable.
 However, keep in mind that legs and too much cleavage are still discouraged.
 Because this is the last event and the final party to wrap up the days of wedding festivities, we recommend wearing whatever you feel the best in and can celebrate in!
 With All Borrow, you can find all these outfit suggestions easily, sustainably, and affordably.
 Let us at All Borrow help you get dressed for your Indian event.

 Want help on all the different types of Indian clothing?
-Read along here
+Read along here!

-why renting Indian clothing is a better option than buying?
+Want to learn why renting Indian clothing is a better option than buying?
 Then read here!

 Want to learn what is an acceptable attire for different types of Indian weddings?
 Then read here!